 Kaptaan might have won the case in the courtroom, but ‘Kaptaan’ completely fails to win the hearts of audiences.
-This film once again affirms that Punjabi cinema lacks profound screen writers or we have still not risen above the formula film making based on the myth of ‘comedy is hit’.
+This film once again affirms that Punjabi cinema lacks profound screenwriters or we have still not risen above the formula of filmmaking based on the myth of ‘comedy is a hit’.
 Even the best writers fail to deliver an engaging screenplay out of a good story.

 Writer Dheeraj Rattan’s Kaptaan Singh Grewal (Gippy Grewal) is a young and carefree struggling advocate having no case in his pocket to prove his mettle.
 Will Kaptaan, the only son of a renowned advocate Mahinder Singh Grewal, be able to carry forward the legacy of his father?

 He remains carefree until one fine day his childhood friend and now a grown-up love interest Sam’s (Karishma Kotak) family agrees to take him abroad after marrying their daughter only if he wins a case in one month.
 Kaptaan turns to Preeti (Monica Gill) for help, who runs an NGO and helps needy people to fight legal cases in the courts.
 She is struggling to get a lawyer for Sukhdev Singh (Daljinder Basra) a victim of stolen identity.
 Kaptaan accepts this challenging case because he has to face the most crooked Advocate Dhillon (Pankaj Dheer) in the courtroom.
 Will he be able to win his love by winning this case?
 Will he be able to reinstate the lost pride of his father?